 - Be creative.
 Making something can feed your soul.
 It helps you slow down, be in the moment and enjoy the process.
 Write, cook, sew, paint, craft, garden, color in a coloring book.
 The options are limitless.
 Keep it simple and remember not to look for perfection in the product but enjoy the process.

 - Nap.
 Take a 20 minute power nap because we moms (really all parents) rarely get the sleep we need.
-It’s easier said than done but sneak in a quick power nap to get a good refresh before you wrap another present, bake another dessert, or run to Target for the 10th time this week.
+It’s easier said than done but sneak in a quick power nap.
+It will give you a good refresh.
+Do it before you wrap another present, bake another dessert, or run to Target for the 10th time this week.

 - Dance it out.
 Blasting your favorite song while dancing around your kitchen or bedroom is like free therapy.
 It releases tensions, gets you moving and puts a smile on your face.
-So when right at that moment when it seems like all the kids and you are on the verge of a breakdown, blast the music and get to moving.
+Right at that moment when it seems like all the kids and you are on the verge of a breakdown, blast the music and get moving.

 - Indulge.
 Make yourself something yummy and do something for yourself that you normally wouldn’t do.
 Not something your kids want but what you want.
 Eat some cheesecake for breakfast, binge watch a show in one day, buy something luxurious…just go all out for yourself.